Pachyveria glauca

 Propagation by Stem Cuttings

 To propagate by stem cuttings, cut a stem from the main succulent plant.
 Allow the removed stem to callous over for some days.
 Then place the stem in well-draining soil.
 Just remember to give water when the soil is completely dry.
-I have mentioned that at the last in watering succulents guide.
+I have mentioned that at the last in the watering succulents guide.

 Pairs Well With